alexrosenfeld10/Quickeys/README.md

 # Quickeys
-A mac menu bar app that provides note taking functionality though a quick dropdown menu.
+A mac menu bar app that provides note taking functionality through a quick dropdown menu.

 ## Pods
 Please download cocoapods and run `pod install` upon cloning this directory.
 This will create the required Quickeys.xcworkspace file, which should be opened to edit the project.